laoluo8/Elegant-landing-page/README.md

 # Elegant landing page
 *by traversy media*

-note: mainly used for learning css and HTML
+note: mainly used for learning CSS and HTML